richafnu/Viva/Viva/insights/advanced/admin/import-org-data-azure.md

 On the next page, you can edit the connection name, the blob SAS URL, or the blob URL.
 If you update the SAS URL or URI, the new location will be used for future data refreshes.

 You can also turn automated imports on or off.
-When you’re done, select **Save**.
+When you're done, select **Save**.

 To replace or edit the organizational data using the existing blob SAS URL or blob URL, contact your source system admin.
-When you import data to Viva Insights, you’ll either perform a full or an incremental refresh.
+When you import data to Viva Insights, you'll either perform a full or an incremental refresh.
 If you want to delete fields, you can use a full refresh to do so.

 #### How to indicate a full or incremental refresh